 DECT (Digital Enhanced Cordless Telecommunication): A wireless telephone technology developed specifically for cordless telephones using frequencies between 1.8 and 1.9 Gigahertz.
 DECT communication is resistant to interference from other electronic equipment, has longer range, and improved battery life.

 default: The original product settings.

-deregister: To remove the association between a Deskset and a DECT cordless accessory.
+deregister: To remove the association between an SB67030/031 Deskset and a Cordless Handset or Cordless Headset.

 DHCP (Dynamic Host Configuration Protocol): A network protocol that automatically assigns computer IP addresses.